calvarez0/SynthBreeder/README.md

 ## License

 This implementation is provided for research and educational purposes.
 The NEAT algorithm and CPPN methodology are based on published academic work by Kenneth O. Stanley and collaborators.

+This readme was largely AI generated.
+This is an on-going project.
+I'm a big believer in open science.